chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * **"File Open"** asks you to choose and file and displays its score in the main window.
 If it's not a Concert keyboardist file it is imported.
 	* When a just-imported file is saved, Concert Keyboardist will ask for a name.
 The default name is the original name with [CK] added in front of the ".mid" extension.
 It's best to retain the [CK] to allow Concert Keyboardist files to be easily identified and searched for.
-	* Importing a midi file converts it to a Concert Keyboardist score.
+	* Importing a midi file converts it to a Concert Keyboardist score when is is saved.
 * **"File Save"**
+	* If the current file was loaded from Concert keyboardist file, it is saved without prompting, replacing the previous file.
-	* If the current file was just loaded as a normal midi file, the save is treated as a Save As with the proposed name being the original name with [CK] added in front of the .mid extension.
+	* If the current file has just been loaded as a normal midi file, the Save command will be  treated as Save As, with the proposed name being the original name with [CK] added in front of the .mid extension.
 It will be saved in Concert Keyboardist format.
-	* If the current file was already a Concert keyboardist file, it is saved without prompting, replacing the previous file.
 * **"File Save As"** saves the current score in a new file, asking you to provide a new name.
 * **Drag and drop**: You can open a file by dragging and dropping a ".mid" or "[CK].mid" type file from a Mac or Windows folder onto the Concert Keyboardist window.
 * If you try to open a file without saving your edits to the previous file, Concert Keyboardist warns you and gives you a chance to save your work.